• Invest

 Understand the difference between stock and share

 Stocks’ and ‘shares’ are basic terms that investors must understand before starting their stock market journey.
 However, the terms are often used interchangeably.
-But, there is a subtle difference between stock and share.
+But, there is a subtle difference between stocks and shares.

 To some extent, it is true that they denote the same thing—an individual’s ownership in a public company.
 However, while the term ‘stock’ refers to part-ownership in one or more companies, the term ‘share’ has a more specific meaning.
 ‘Share’ refers to the unit of ownership in a single company.